Docs

 -- Create a new database for Sortment to use

-CREATE DATABASE IF NOT EXISTS identifier($smt_database);
+CREATE DATABASE IF NOT EXISTS identifier($smt_write_db);

 -- Grant write access to a sortment schema where we would write audience, campaigns, audit logs, analytics

-USE identifier($smt_database);
+USE identifier($smt_write_db);

 CREATE SCHEMA IF NOT EXISTS sortment;